Parashat Bereishit 2019 / 5780

 Leaving The Garden

-The Story of Adam and Eve gives us an insight into the nature of maturation and the growing of a child on the path to adulthood.
-As they leave the Garden, Hashem does not throw them out in anger but gifts them their needs for the next stage of life.
+The Story of Adam and Eve gives us an insight into the nature of maturation and the growth of a child on the path to adulthood.
+As they leave the Garden, Hashem does not throw them out in anger but gifts them with their needs for the next stage of life.
 What is interesting is that once you leave you can’t go back.
 Which is highlighted by the revolving sword at the gate to the garden.

 We are Human Beings, and the word being is a verb, not a noun.
 We are placed in this world to journey forward, we collect our experiences, enjoy our time and then when we are ready to move forward.
 There will always be nostalgia for what was when things were simpler.
 However, to grow we will ultimately eat from the tree of knowledge for this is how we grow.